bjrnt/alfred-project-manager/README.md

 You can change the modifier and application combinations in Alfred's workflow settings window.

-### Further Config
+### Features

-#### Show Only Git Repos

-If you only want the workflow to show valid Git repos, you can set the `REQUIRE_DOTGIT` to `true` in the workflow's environment variables.

-#### Workspaced Projects

-You can configure the workflow `MAX_PROJECT_DEPTH` to an integer larger than zero if you have nested or workspaced projects.
-For example, if you have different folders for different companies or clients where you have your projects, you would set this to 1.

-It is recommended you combine this option with only showing git repos to avoid false positives.
+- Enable "Show only valid Git repos" if you want to exclude folders in your project directory that are not Git repos.
+- Increase "Maximum Project Depth" if your projects are grouped within other folders in your projects directory.
+For example, if my "projects" folder has folders "personal" and "work" and both of these contain my projects, I'd set the value to 1.

 ## Maintenance